 - Buy tulips with flower heads that are just starting to open.
 The bud should be somewhat closed, but with the color of the flower should be very evident.
 You don't want to buy buds that are still green.

-- Before arranging your tulips, condition them by re-cutting the base of the stem with a clean sharp knife.
+- Before arranging your tulips, condition them by re-cutting the base of the stem at an angle with a clean sharp knife.
 Make this snip 1/2 inch from the bottom of the stem.
 This will open up and increase the flower's water uptake channels, so they stay fresh and don't wilt or go into shock.

 - Cut flower food is not necessary for tulips, but tulips are extremely thirsty.
 Check the water level in the vase daily and, for the longest vase life, change the water in the vase daily.
 At the very least, top off the water as the level lowers.
 Never let your tulips sit without water covering the bottoms of their stems.